 If the only man-searching you want to do on Valentine’s weekend is a manhunt, who better to join than Clarice Starling, the FBI agent star of The Silence of the Lambs?
 Forget the mush of Street Food Cinema’s saccharine-sweet La La Land screening on the 14th: You’re here for the “Bloody Valentine’s” screening the next night, and we do mean bloody.

 Okay, so it’s a little aggressive, but if you’re feeling any misplaced animosity toward your ex, your newlywed friends or just the consumerist-driven, made-up-holiday insanity going on all around you, shooting off a few rounds—in the safe, regulated environment of the L.A.
 Gun Club—might be the healthiest way to ease your frustrations.

 Angel City is making a circus out of L.A.’s dating scene with this pre-Valentine’s bash.
-As an answer to the all of the clowns in the dating pool, the Angel City Brewery is gathering acrobats, dancers and professional clowns for this afternoon of beer and amusements.
-Grab something to eat from the Wafl Truck and Ridges Churro, as well as popcorn and cotton candy.
-And throw on a heart-themed sweater for a broken hearts photo booth.
+As an answer to the all of the clowns in the dating pool, the Arts District brewery is gathering stilt walkers and a magician for this afternoon of beer and amusements.
+Makre sure to throw on a heart-themed sweater for a broken hearts photo booth.

 Hey, sad sack—instead of moping around all day feeling lonely, think of all the folks in L.A. who are less worried about getting a date and more worried about getting a meal.
-Volunteer some time and we guarantee you’ll end the day with a lot more love in your heart than if you’d stayed home with the cat.
+Volunteer some time and we guarantee you’ll end the day with a lot more love in your heart than if you’d stayed home with the cat and your Netflix queue.